agenteo/agenteo.github.com/_posts/2015-02-01-create-maintainable-mongodb-queries-in-ruby-with-mongoid-criterias.md

 The logic of the query is broken in small easy to understand parts.

+Let's start from a unit test for the published filter:

+{% highlight ruby %}
+describe Criteria::PublishedStateFilter do

+  context 'filtering published pieces' do
+    let(:published_state) { 'true' }

+    it 'should return a Mongoid::Criteria' do
+      criteria = Criteria::PublishedStateFilter.new(published_state)
+      expect(criteria.value).to be_a_kind_of(Mongoid::Criteria)
+    end

+    it "should retrieve published pieces" do
+      expect(Article).to receive(:published)

+      filter = Criteria::PublishedStateFilter.new(published_state)
+      filter.value
+    end
+  end

+  context 'filtering unpublished pieces' do
+    let(:published_state) { 'false' }

+    it "should retrieve unpublished pieces" do
+      expect(Article).to receive(:unpublished)

+      filter = Criteria::PublishedStateFilter.new(published_state)
+      filter.value
+    end
+  end

+  context 'without a published state filter' do
+    let(:published_state) { nil }

+    it "should retrieve unpublished pieces" do
+      filter = Criteria::PublishedStateFilter.new(published_state)
+      filter.value
+    end
+  end

+end
+{% endhighlight %}

+Our unit test is ensuring that based on user input the correct mongoid API are made.
+This object's value will always be a `Mongoid::Criteria` to allow the `ContentFilter` class to merge it with other criterias.

+Here's the code:

+{% highlight ruby %}
+module Criteria

+  class PublishedStateFilter

+    def initialize(state_filter_parameter)
+      @published_state = state_filter_parameter
+    end

+    # Generate a filter on published state.
+    # @return [Mongoid::Criteria]
+    def value
+      if filtering_published?
+        Article.published
+      elsif filtering_unpublished?
+        Article.unpublished
+      else
+        Mongoid::Criteria.new(Article)
+      end
+    end

+    private

+      def filtering_published?
+        @published_state == 'true'
+      end

+      def filtering_unpublished?
+        @published_state == 'false'
+      end

+  end

+end
+{% endhighlight %}

-The keyword filter has to work in two scenarios: a tag specific filter ie. `"tag:'black friday'"` or `"tag:'superbowl'"` (to find any article tagged like that) as well as: "black" to find articles titled and tagged "black".
+The keyword filter has to work in two scenarios: a tag specific filter ie. `"tag:'black friday'"` or `"tag:'superbowl'"` (to find any article tagged with the text between quotes) as well as: "black" to find articles titled and tagged "black".
 That logic will live inside the `Criteria::KeywordFilter`.

-Now we start building the keyword criteria:
+Now we start building the keyword criteria test:

 {% highlight ruby %}